 - ½ tsp white pepper, plus more to taste

-- ½ cup frozen peas/carrots, defrosted at room temp
+- ½ cup peas/carrots, if frozen, defrost at room temp

-- 2 large eggs, lightly beaten with 1/8 tsp salt, finely scrambled
+- 2 large eggs, lightly beaten with 1/8 tsp salt and scrambled into small bits

 - 2 stalks green onion, thinly sliced

-- Add rice and stir well.
+- Add the rice, and stir well.
 Add the sesame oil, Maggi sauce, soy sauce, 1/2 tsp salt, and 1/2 tsp white pepper.
 Stir seasonings into the rice to coat thoroughly.